PaulMacSiena/SoldItemsFilter/README.md

 * Worst Cast Space Efficiency is O(n), where n is number items in soldItems.
 A few methods within SoldItemsFilter() create a new generic list, which in the worst case will be size n.
 * This worst case time efficiency is due to the method SetProfits() called inside of SoldItemsFilter(), where SetProfits is called once with a nested loop structure.
 The SetProfits static method is an area to target for refactoring efficiency.
 * Specific details for the time and space complexity of each method can be found in the comments and headers of functions in SoldItem.cs

+Copy of this repository with .net project files is located at: https://github.com/PaulMacSiena/SoldItemsFilterWithNet